b3yond/solidarityGame/CONCEPT.md

 * Busdriver: Drive from station to station, control tickets
 * Truckdriver: Drive from station to station, load and unload cargo
 * Delivery: bringing packages to houses
+* Tailor: refine trash to cloth, puzzle it to more and more complicated clothing
 * Vendor: putting goods in the shelves, selling the goods (ppl will be glad when this gets automated), Vendors suffer from monopolization
 * Control Ads: rate Ads if they are nice, sort out malicious ones.
 * Censorship: review posts on fakebook, posts are double-checked